Lelit PL41TEM Anna PID Espresso Machine

-- Very short wait time – The small boiler and high wattage heating element, combined with the PID controller cuts the wait time from coffee to steam considerably.
+- Very short wait time – The small boiler and high wattage heating element, combined with the PID controller cut the wait time from coffee to steam considerably.

 - Polymer tubing – The tubing that connects the boiler to steam / hot water valves are alimentary.
-They are able to withstand high pressure, withstand high temperatures up to 620 °F, facilitate easier repairs, and most importantly, are limescale free.
+They can withstand high pressure, withstand high temperatures up to 620 °F, facilitate easier repairs, and most importantly, are limescale free.

 - Drip tray – The tray is made of plastic.
 The cover is made of stainless steel.
 Both are removable for easy cleaning.

-- Three way switch – Located on the front middle of the unit.
+- Three-way switch – Located on the front middle of the unit.
 Selects between the different modes.
-The up position is steam mode.
+The up position is the steam mode.
 The middle is hot water mode.
-The down is coffee mode.
+The down is the coffee mode.